qgrid/qgrid.github.io/source/feature/filtering.md

 });
 ```

-## Filter Row
+{% docEditor "github/qgrid/ng2-example/tree/filter-condition-basic/latest" %}

+## How to add a filter row?

-To show input controls under the column headers to filter out rows, use `filterUnit` attribute.
-Any of these inputs could be override by template definitions.
+To show filter controls under the column headers use `filterUnit` attribute, filter can be overridden in column template definition.

 ```html
 <q-grid filterUnit="row">